 The New Zealand Minigolf Federation Proudly Presents:

-Registrations are now open for the 2nd annual Minigolf Open taking place on the 10th March 2018 at Lilliputt's T Rex Alley and Safari mini golf on Tamaki Drive in Auckland.
+Registrations are now open at https://nzminigolfopen-2019.lilregie.com for the 3rd annual Minigolf Open taking place on the 9th March 2019 at Lumberjax Minigolf in Rotorua.

 This is New Zealand's premier mini golf event where you can put your putting skills to the test against New Zealand's best minigolfers or simply enjoy some fun and friendly, but competitive, games.